Use * syntax for faster search

 Fee margins are a gated feature and not enabled by default.

-If this feature is not enabled, margin fees cannot be created: the client fee rate must be the same as the vendor fee rate (the Client Net Rate value must match the Rate / Vendor Net Rate value).
+If this feature is not enabled, margin fees cannot be created: the client rate must be the same as the vendor rate.

 Client Rate Validity Dates